Hammardjamel/MovieMoodRecommender/MovieMoodRecommender/README.md

 - JSON library (for API responses)

 ## 🎓 Educational Purpose
-This project is for **learning purposes only** as part of my programming studies.
+This project is for **learning purposes only** as part of my first year at kauno kolegija software system .